Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Methodology

 \subsubsection{Net Detection}

-We performed net detection in circuit schematics by leveraging pre-trained Deep Hough Transform Line priors~\cite{lin2020ht}, a state-of-the-art approach for line detection in images.
+We performed net detection in circuit schematics by leveraging pre-trained deep hough transform line priors~\cite{lin2020ht}, a state-of-the-art approach for line detection in images.
 Unlike conventional methods, this model operates in the Hough domain, parametrizing line segments in polar coordinates to achieve precise line segmentation.
 We remove components from the schematic to address challenges posed by line segments within components such as capacitors and MOSFETs, leaving only the lines representing nets, as illustrated in \autoref{fig:preprocess} (\circlethree{}).
 This ensures a clean input for subsequent net analysis and eliminates potential sources of ambiguity.

 Following net detection, we propose a simple yet effective heuristic for clustering line segments into nets.
 Specifically, we group all line segments into a single cluster if their endpoints fall within a radius of 40 pixels, as demonstrated in \autoref{fig:preprocess} (\circlefour{}).
-To ensure reliability, we fine-tune the radius parameter and manually verify the consistency of the clustered nets.
+To ensure reliability, we tune the radius parameter and manually verify the consistency of the clustered nets.